 Wyoming is in the western United States, and it's bordered by Montana, South Dakota, Nebraska, Colorado, Utah, and Idaho.
 The western part of Wyoming is mostly covered by the Rocky Mountains, and the eastern part of the state is in the High Plains.
-Federal lands in the state include both Grand Teton and Yellowstone national parks, and there are also recreation areas, national monuments, national forests, wildlife refuges, and more.
+There are many famous landmarks and national parks in WY: Federal lands in the state include both Grand Teton and Yellowstone national parks, and there are also Wyoming national monuments, recreation areas, national forests, wildlife refuges, and more.
 Visiting Wyoming promises to be a thrilling excursion.

-Old Faithful is the famous geyser inside Yellowstone National Park.
+Old Faithful is the famed geyser inside Yellowstone National Park that's among the most famous landmarks in Wyoming.
 This geyser got its name for its predicable eruptions.
-It's located in the Upper Geyser Basin in Yellowstone, and it's easy to get to the viewing area to see Old Faithful erupt.
+It's located in the Upper Geyser Basin in Yellowstone, the first of the WY national parks, and it's easy to get to the viewing area to see Old Faithful erupt.
 The height of the eruptions varies between 100 and 180 feet high, and each eruption lasts between about a minute and a half and five minutes.
 Old Faithful erupts about 20 times each day.

 Grand Teton National Park

-Grand Teton National Park includes terrain around the Teton mountain range.
+If you're exploring national parks in WY, you shouldn't miss Grand Teton National Park, which includes terrain around the Teton mountain range.
 Grand Teton National Park is full of opportunities for outdoor recreation, including rock-climbing, hiking, rafting on the Snake River, and camping.
 Wildlife in the area includes golden eagles, black and grizzly bears, bison, coyotes, osprey, moose, elk, and many more animal species.
 It's interesting to note that no species of venomous snakes live within the confines of Grand Teton National Park.

-Devil's Tower was the first national monument to be designated in America in 1906.
+Devil's Tower was the first of the Wyoming national monuments as well as the first national monument to be designated in America, earning that honor in 1906.
 Devil's Tower is 1,267 feet high, and it stands above the Belle Fourche River.
 Many Native American tribes consider Devil's Tower to be located on sacred ground.
 People like to visit Devil's Tower to rock-climb and to hike.

 Grand Prismatic Spring

 The Grand Prismatic Spring is located in Yellowstone National Park in the Midway Geyser Basin.
 This spring is 121 feet deep and 370 feet across.
-People like to visit the Grand Prismatic Spring because of its bright bands of color, which come from different thermophile bacteria that live in the spring water.
+People like to visit the Grand Prismatic Spring because of its bright bands of color, which come from the different thermophile bacteria it's holding in its water.
 At the center of the spring, the water is a deep blue.

 The Yellowstone caldera is also known as the Yellowstone supervolcano.
 Scientists consider this volcano to be a "restless giant," which means that they monitor the volcano for seismic activity to have an idea of when or if it will erupt again.
 Scientists estimate that magma might be as close as just three miles below the Sour Creek Dome and possibly about eight miles below the surface at the Mallard Lake Dome.
 Over the past 40 years or so, surveys have shown changes in the entire caldera, with some areas sinking and others lifting up.

 Jackson Hole, Wyoming, is located in the Jackson Hole Valley.
 Downhill skiing is one of the most popular activities in this area.
 Tourists can visit three different ski areas here.
 The National Elk Refuge is also in the area, which promises to be an exciting spot for seeing wildlife.
-From Jackson Hole, it's possible to see both Grand Teton National Park and Yellowstone National Park in the distance.
+From Jackson Hole, it's possible to see the most famous national parks in Wyoming, Grand Teton National Park and Yellowstone National Park, in the distance.

 Mammoth Hot Springs